pjlintw/finetuning-transfer/README.md

 bash train_math.sh
 ```

+(Note that it is the exact configuration we use in the paper)

 ### Evaluation

-We recommend using OLMEs for evaluation, as it provides a standardized and scalable interface—especially for large-scale benchmarks like MMLU.
+#### OLMo, Tülu and base Llama

 Our evaluation pipeline uses OLMEs with a VLLM backend that has been modified to support the OLMo2 architecture.
 For setup instructions, including how to apply the necessary VLLM modifications, see `tools/olmes/olmes_installation_guide` in this repository.
+We use OLMEs for all OLMo- and Tülu-based models.

 To get started, install OLMEs (we suggest doing this in a separate environment), then run: